 Meet Chris Rensch, MA, RCC

-I practice therapy for kids and teens in Fort Langley, BC
+I practice therapy for kids, teens, and adults in Fort Langley, BC

 I have a lifelong passion for helping kids overcome hardship—abuse, trauma, anxiety or just the daily stress that comes from living in a divided home.